rosslh/rosshill.ca/content/uptimeChecker.md

 isHidden: true
 ---

-This is a command line tool designed to make monitoring the status of websites tracked by <a href="https://uptimerobot.com/" target="_blank" rel="noopener noreferrer">UptimeRobot</a> as effortless as possible.
-Built using React and the Ink renderer, uptime-checker offers a developer-friendly solution for keeping tabs on website uptime, performance, and outages in a sleek terminal interface.
+I built uptime-checker so I could monitor websites tracked by <a href="https://uptimerobot.com/" target="_blank" rel="noopener noreferrer">UptimeRobot</a> without leaving the terminal.
+I built it with React and the Ink renderer, which gives it a clean developer-friendly UI for checking uptime, performance, and outages.

-With just a single command, users can check the current status of their monitored websites, including uptime ratio, average response time, time since the last outage, and more.
-The tool retrieves data directly from UptimeRobot using a read-only access token and presents it in a concise, readable format - ideal for quick status checks from the terminal.
+You run a single command and it prints the current status of your monitored websites, including uptime ratio, average response time, and time since the last outage.
+The tool talks to UptimeRobot directly with a read-only access token and lays the data out in a concise, readable format that's great for quick status checks.

-Key Features
+Key features

-- Uptime Status: Instantly view whether your website is up or down.
+- Uptime status: see at a glance whether each site is up or down.
-- Uptime Statistics: Get detailed metrics like uptime percentage over the past month and average response time.
+- Uptime statistics: pull metrics like uptime percentage over the past month and average response time.
-- Outage Insights: See when the last outage occurred and how long it lasted.
+- Outage insights: see when the last outage hit and how long it lasted.
-- Built with React and Ink: The command line interface is rendered beautifully with the Ink library, bringing a modern and smooth experience to the terminal.
+- Built with React and Ink: Ink renders the CLI smoothly and gives it a modern feel right in the terminal.

-For developers who value efficiency and a clutter-free workflow, uptime-checker integrates the critical aspects of website monitoring into your terminal environment, allowing you to quickly assess the health of your projects without leaving your command line.
-Whether you’re debugging performance issues or monitoring your site’s uptime, uptime-checker provides all the essential data you need in one place.
+If you want a clutter-free workflow, uptime-checker brings website monitoring into your terminal so you can check on your projects without context-switching.
+Whether you're debugging a performance issue or just glancing at your site's uptime, it puts the data you need in one place.